School-based apprenticeships and traineeships

 It is anticipated that, prior to lodging the training contract for registration, the AASN provider will ensure that the parties to the contract work together, and with the parent or guardian and the school, to negotiate a schedule of education, training and employment (ETES).
 There

 must be some impact on the student's school timetable for the program to be considered school-based and this schedule will show that impact.
-The Independent and Catholic school sectors require that the parties record the schedule on the ATF-023 Education, Training and Employment Schedule form.
+The ATF-023 Education, Training and Employment Schedule form is optional and available to assist the parties to record the agreed arrangements.

 Paid employment requirements